nottrobin/robinwinslow.uk/_posts/2020-11-16-a-sneak-preview.md

 These posts will all form a larger story about how I created the new styling for my blog.

 1. *What's the point of this site?* - Lay out the goals of my blog, and the principles behind how I run it
-2. *Shooting for simplicity?* - My philosophy for creating a simple user experience for my blog
+2. *Shooting for simplicity* - My philosophy for creating a simple user experience for my blog
 3. *Go big or go home: On font size and spacing*
 4. *Aim for the middle: On centre alignment*